kyma-project/test-infra/performance-tools/docs/performance-test-execution.md

 * Production mode (executed periodically)
 * Development mode (executed on demand)

-In the **production mode**, the script is executed periodically by `runner.sh`.
+In the **production mode**, `runner.sh` periodically executes the `cluster.sh` script.
 This script creates a Kyma cluster that needs to be tested.
 Once the cluster is created, it runs all the [K6 scripts](https://github.com/kyma-project/kyma/tree/master/tests/perf) and then deletes the cluster.

 A Kubernetes job defined in [`performance-tests-k6-runner-cronjob.yaml`](../performance-cluster/job/performance-tests-k6-runner-cronjob.yaml) triggers the execution of [`runner.sh`](../performance-cluster/runner.sh).